bet4a/d3wiki/Home.md

 * [Urban Water Explorer](http://www.visualizing.org/visualizations/urban-water-explorer/) - Jan Willem Tulp
 * [What Do You Work For?](http://www.datavizchallenge.org/viz/73) - Jeffrey Baumes

 Using D3?
 Post your examples here!
-More examples on the [D3 website](http://mbostock.github.com/d3/ex/) and in the Git repository.
+More examples on the [D3 website](http://mbostock.github.com/d3/ex/) and in the [[Git repository|https://github.com/mbostock/d3/tree/master/examples]].